webdigga/kabooly/src/business/managed-websites-for-yoga-teachers-paid-monthly.md

 My managed website service is available for a simple, affordable monthly fee.
 No hidden costs, no complicated setups, just peace of mind knowing your online presence is in good hands.

 ## Let Me Help You Grow Your Yoga Business
 Take the stress out of managing your website.
-Buy a website today and get back to doing what you love—teaching Yoga!
+Buy a website today and get back to doing what you love: teaching Yoga!